munificent/magpie/doc/site/markdown/language/flow-control.markdown

         go!
     end

-You can also provide an `else` expression.
+You may also provide an `else` expression.
 It will be evaluated if the condition is false:

     :::magpie
     if ready then go! else notReady